pablodecm/phd_thesis/src/105_chapter_5.md

 to a set of reconstructed jets with their directions relative to the thrust axis.
-Once the hemisphere library has been created, each hemisphere in the original event can be substituted by a similar one by from the a different event, once an appropriate distance metric has been defined.
+Once the hemisphere library has been created, each hemisphere in the original event can be substituted by a similar one by from a different event, once an appropriate distance metric has been defined.
 The procedure results in an artificial dataset that can be used to model the background component.